erikgeo/msfs_g36_project/README.md

 * Slightly reduced pitch effect due to elevator deflection + propwash
 * Slightly increased nosewheel steering angle
 * Added drag due to cowl flap.
 This causes a 3-4 kts cruise speed loss.
-* Decreased yaw sensitivity by lowering deflection rate as a function of speed
+* (New in v0.5) Decreased yaw sensitivity by lowering deflection rate as a function of speed

 **Engine**
-* Completely overhauled engine parameters: realistic fuel flow, mixture-EGT interaction, engine performance at all pressure altitudes.
+* (New in v0.5) Completely overhauled engine parameters: realistic fuel flow, mixture-EGT interaction, engine performance at all pressure altitudes.
 * Fixed erroneous engine efficiency increase around 2000 rpm
 * Adjusted idle RPM to ~700.
 This prevents the unexpected shutdown of a warm engine when idle

 **Systems**
-* Electrical system overhaul:
+* (New in v0.5) Electrical system overhaul:
   - Completely revised electrical buses: all individual systems hooked up to the correct bus
   - Bus tie logic added
   - Correct voltage indications of BUS2 due to reverse current blocking diodes
   - Corrected alternator load indications
   - Made all indications smooth, rather than instant jumps to a new value
-* Autopilot tweaks
+* (New in v0.5) Autopilot tweaks
   - Fixed holding the wrong altitude at non-standard atmospheric pressures
   - Max pitch and bank angles adjusted for smoother AP behaviour
   - Added maximum and minimum IAS_ref speeds for FLC mode
-* Integration with the Working Title G1000 mod, with customized ENGINE, LEAN and SYSTEM pages.
+* (New in v0.5) Integration with the Working Title G1000 mod, with customized ENGINE, LEAN and SYSTEM pages.
 * Replaced/removed default annunciators
   - Removed PITOT HEAT caution
   - Replaced LOW VOLT caution by BUS1 VOLT LO and BUS2 VOLT LO